The Key to Health: Eat more fruits and vegetables.

 If you’re looking to make one simple change, focus on fruits and vegetables.

 Comment below and let me know what you do to get enough fruits and vegetables into your daily diet.
-And as always, feel free to reach out if you have questions about health, wellness, nutrition or Juice Plus+.
+And as always, feel free to reach out if you have questions about health, wellness, and nutrition.
 I offer 30-minute free Midlife Fitness and Nutrition Action Planning Sessions, which you can schedule here.